-The NYS Education Department requires an annual physical exam for new entrants, students in Grades K, 2, 4, 7 and 10, sports, working permits and triennially for the Committee on Special Education.
+The NYS Education Department requires an annual physical exam for new entrants, students in Grades Pre-K, K, 1, 3, 5, 7, 9 and 11, sports, working permits, as needed, and triennially for the Committee on Special Education.

 Please print the Health Appraisal Form, located below in Related Files, and have your physician complete and sign the form.
 A parent signature is also required on the form.